 The Market Gardens are located in the residential section of Bamberg, Germany.
-The gardens are behind housing facades and were once used by traders to grow produce which was often exported out of the city.
+The gardens are behind housing facades and were once used by traders to grow produce that was often exported out of the city.
 They would grow onions, grapevines for wine and licorice.

 The Market Gardens are unique to Bamberg and many of them are still used by residents today.
 Exploring this section is a perfect way to spend a day.

 Altenburg castle is located on the top of one of the 7 hills of Bamberg, Germany.
 It is first mentioned in 1109 and during the 14th and 15th Century it served as a richly furnished residence for Bambergs Bishops.
 The castle is a great way to spend some time while in Bamberg.
 The views are great and you can enjoy a good German meal and of course a beer at the Castle restaurant which is a popular place for visitors to go.

 Related Reading: Trier, Germany: All You Need To Know Before You Visit

 The Hotel Nepomuk is a 4-Star hotel located on the riverside.
 The hotel is situated in a historic timber building and guests are given a choice between the historic building and the modern annex.
 The property is well located and guests can enjoy meals on the terrace where there are great views.

 Best Western Hotel Bamberg is a 3-Star hotel that is highly rated.
 It is located on the edge of the Bamberg Old Town and features warm and comfortable rooms.
 Guests can enjoy the terrace during warmer months and a great buffet breakfast.

 There’s no doubt that Bavarian towns can be incredibly charming, like Burghausen for example, but Bamberg is something extra special.